-1 Describe the emergence and processes of continuity and change in the European security architecture - and the role and position of articulate state (e.g. Germany, France and UK) and organizational actors therein.
+Describe the emergence and processes of continuity and change in the European security and organizational actors therein.

 2 Describe the workings of the organizations in the European security architecture, their decision-making processes, mandates and procedures.
 3 Distinguish between different theories and concepts on international security cooperation and international security organizations.

-4 Apply those different theoretical approaches to analyze the security policies & actions of the different European security organizations in relation to other actors, such as Russia and China, and specific subdomains, such as the internal-external security nexus, cybersecurity, intelligence, deterrence, non-proliferation etc. intelligence, deterrence, non-promeration etc. 5 Critically evaluate and reflect on different ways of international security cooperation at the
+4 Apply those different theoretical approaches to analyze the security policies & actions of the different European security organizations in relation to other actors, such as Russia and China, and specific subdomains, such as the internal-external security nexus, cybersecurity, intelligence, deterrence, non-proliferation etc. 5 Critically evaluate and reflect on different ways of international security and defence cooperation at the political, strategic and operational level.

-The course consists of eight two-hour teaching sessions, followed by a one-hour seminar session in which students present their work to receive feedback as a preliminary stage for their final paper.
+The course consists of eight two-hour teaching sessions, in which theory and practice will be combined.
+This will be followed by a one-hour seminar session in which students present their work to receive feedback as a preliminary stage for their final paper.
 The ninth week will consist of a simulation game.
+If possible, in the tenth week we will visit Brussels.

-WEEK 1 Theorising continuities and change of global and regional security and defence cooperation WEEK 2 Development of the European security architecture (UN, OSCE, CoE, CSTO, NATO, EU) WEEK 3 Rules of the game: international relations within an international legal framework WEEK 4 EU and NATO in practice WEEK 5 Internal security of international organizations and European cooperation WEEK 6 International economic cooperation WEEK 7 European cooperation in the information environment (Cyber and Intelligence) WEEK 8 Europe and global power politics: US, China, Russia WEEK 9 Simulation Game - Decision-Making in Brussels WEEK 10 Research paper due
+WEEK 1 Theorising continuities and change of global and regional security and defence cooperation WEEK 2 Development of the European security architecture (UN, OSCE, CoE, CSTO, NATO, EU) WEEK 3 Rules of the game: international relations within an international legal framework WEEK 4 Cooperative security and the OSCE WEEK 5 Alliance theory and NATO WEEK 6 Integration theories and the EU: external policy (CSDP) and internal policy WEEK 7 Inter-organizationalism and European security and defence cooperation in specific domains: Intelligence, hybrid, cyber

+WEEK 8 Europe and global power politics: US, China, Russia WEEK 9 Simulation Game - Decision-Making in Brussels WEEK 10 Visit Brussels: NATO-EU (alternative: Research paper due)